Chinxeleer/chinxeleer/README.md

 # 💫 About Me:
-I'm a Computer Science at The University of the Witwatersrand.
+I'm a Computer Science Student at The University of the Witwatersrand.

 ## 🌐 Socials: